-1. My seniors read GEMs from Group A or Group B but I understand the GE curriculum is different for me.
+1. Students from Cohort AY2014/15 and before read GEMs from Group A or Group B, but I understand the GE curriculum is different for me.
 Please advise me about the five pillars.

-Students admitted from AY2015/16 will experience the new curriculum introduced by the GE Reform.
+Students admitted from AY2015/16 onwards (except students from Law, Medicine, Dentistry) will experience a new curriculum introduced by the GE Reform.
 The curriculum has the following five pillars:

-Students are required to read one module from each pillar, to fulfil their GE requirements (please also see FAQ 2(iii) and (iv) below).
+Students are required to read one module from each pillar, to fulfil their GE requirements (please also see FAQ 3(iii) and (iv) below).

-2. I am confused by the different prefixes of the modules: GEM, GEK, SS, GEH, GEQ, GER, GES and GET.
+3. I am confused by the different module prefixes: GEM, GEK, SS, GEH, GEQ, GER, GES and GET.
 What are the differences?

 (i) GEM/GEK/SS modules are read by students admitted before AY2015/16 to fulfil GE/Singapore Studies requirements.
 Students admitted from AY2015/16 cannot read these modules.